Collegiate-Edu-Nation/chatbot-util/README.md

 Then serve the frontend in a separate shell (tested with node v22.14.0)

 > [!NOTE]
-> Feel free to use a background process instead (that's what I do for the default [Nix package])
+> Feel free to use a background process instead (that's what I do in the default [Nix package])

 ```shell
 {